 - Maintain Records.
 The facility must maintain records on site demonstrating compliance with the New York State Electronic Equipment Recycling and Reuse Act (specifically compliance with requirements 1, 2 and 5 above), and make them available for audit and inspection by the department for a period of three years.

 - Inform Employees.
-Electronic waste consolidation facilities must inform all employees who handle or have responsibility for managing electronic waste about the proper handling and emergency procedures appropriate to the type or types of electronic waste handled at the facility.
+Electronic waste consolidation facilities must inform and train all persons who handle or have responsibility for managing electronic waste at the consolidation facility about the proper handling and emergency procedures appropriate for the type or types of electronic waste handled at the consolidation facility.

 - Comply with disposal ban.
 Owners/operators of electronic waste consolidation facilities in the state may not dispose of electronic waste at a solid waste management facility or hazardous waste management facility, or place electronic waste for collection which is intended for disposal at a solid waste management facility or hazardous waste management facility.

 - Request withdrawal, if applicable.
 Each owner or operator that intends to cease operations at its consolidation facility, or has ceased operations at its consolidation facility, must request withdrawal of its registration from the department and must:

 - submit a final annual report to the department for at least the calendar year in which the consolidation facility's registration was withdrawn; and